OISF/suricata/doc/userguide/rules/meta.rst

 The classtype keyword gives information about the classification of rules and alerts.
 It consists of a short name, a long name and a priority.
 It can tell for example whether a rule is just informational or is about a CVE.
-For each classtype, the classification.config has a priority which will be used in the rule.
+For each classtype, the classification.config has a priority that will be used in the rule.

 Example classtype definition::

   config classification: web-application-attack,Web Application Attack,1
   config classification: not-suspicious,Not Suspicious Traffic,3

-Now when we have defined the classification in the configuration file, we can use the classtypes in our rules.
+Once we have defined the classification in the configuration file, we can use the classtypes in our rules.
 A rule with classtype web-application-attack will be assigned a priority of 1 and the alert will contain 'Web Application Attack' in the Suricata logs:

 =======================  ======================  ===========
 classtype                Alert                   Priority